The author and protagonist of the

 Benjamin's son and royal governor of New Jersey in 1771 when Ben begins writing the work.
-Ben begins the Autobiography as a letter to William with the intent of telling him about his life.
+Ben begins his

 Ben's parents were named Josiah and Abiah.
 Abiah is mentioned very little.
-Josiah's second wife, she mothered ten children with him.
+She was Josiah's second wife and mothered ten children with him.
 Ben was the eighth of these children.
 Josiah took a large interest in Benjamin, teaching how to debate and how to write effectively.
 Ben respected him enormously.
 After both parents died, Ben had them buried and erected a monument to them in a prominent Boston cemetery.

 Franklin older brother who owns a printing house in Boston.
 Ben is apprenticed to James when Ben is 12, and while they do not always get along very well, Ben learns much from James and proves to be quite helpful.
 When James is arrested for holding subversive political ideas, Ben takes over the paper until James' release.
 When Ben breaks his contract and leaves for Philadelphia, James grows angry and spiteful.